markgollnick/deepest/README.md

 1. Download and install [ShedSkin][] ([instructions][]).
 2. Run the following:

-        cd deep  # this is the dir INSIDE the project's root dir... shedskin deep.py
+        source 3to2  # Make some minor adjustments for ShedSkin compatibility cd deep  # This is the dir INSIDE the project's root dir shedskin deep.py
         make
         # Alternatively, from the project's root dir...